Routt County’s problem finding workers to fill low-wage service jobs will survive pandemic

 The Steamboat Springs School District had the fourth highest cost of living of school districts in Colorado in 2019, Valand said, similar to many other ski resort communities.
 The South Routt and Hayden school districts are both above the state’s average cost of living, as well, according to Valand.

-Workforce housing has always been a challenge locally, Valand said, but a recent influx of location neutral workers and others who migrated to Steamboat during the pandemic “seems to have poured gasoline on what was already a raging fire when it comes to housing concerns.”
+Workforce housing has always been a challenge locally, Valand said, but a recent influx of location-neutral workers and others who migrated to Steamboat during the pandemic “seems to have poured gasoline on what was already a raging fire when it comes to housing concerns.”

 “I wouldn’t have guessed prior to the pandemic that this would happen, but we have gone from dire to extreme as far as housing is concerned,” Valand said.

-To bring the problem full circle, the influx of location neutral workers has increased the demand for service industry workers.
+To bring the problem full circle, the influx of location-neutral workers has increased the demand for service industry workers.

 “More people want to go out to eat, more people are seeking out services in the community, which is ostensibly great, but if you can’t find employees to work in those positions, it is kind of exacerbating the problem,” Valand said.

-When it is so hard to find people to work these jobs, there are real downstream affects on the community.
+When it is so hard to find people to work these jobs, there are real downstream effects on the community.
 Valand pointed to the city of Steamboat’s summer camp program, which filled up in 30 seconds in part because the city had difficulty finding camp counselors who could afford to live locally.

 “That also impacts the ability of people to be able to go to work because of care of children and other things,” Valand said.
 “There are ripple effects to this that really pop up everywhere in the labor market.”